glederer/pocmap/README.md

 # pocmap
-A proof of concept of self hosted map to embed on your websit, using OPenstreetmap data and tools.
+A proof of concept of self hosted map to embed on your websit, using Openstreetmap data and tools.
 Goal was to :
 1) have a mapserver serving tiles (TileServer GL) running locally
 2) have a geolocation service (Nominatim) running locally